reshinto/Basic_technologies_revision/system_design/08Caching/readme.md

 # Caching
+## definition
+- It is like short-term memory
+  - has a limited amount of space
+  - but is typically faster than the original data source
+  - contains the most recently accessed items
+- caching enables
+  - better use of already available resources
+  - unattainable product requirements feasible
+- take advantage of the locality of reference principle "recently requested data is likely to be requested again"
+- used in almost every layer of computing
+  - e.g.: hardware, operating systems, web browsers, web applications, etc
+- can exist at all levels in architecture
+  - but are often found at the level nearest to the front end
+    - where they are implemented to return data quickly without taxing downstream levels
+## use cases
 - most likely will use caching in all, or almost all of the Systems Design interviews
 - the reason for using caching is to avoid redoing the same operations, especially computationally complex operations that might take a lot of time for multiple times
 - therefore, caching is used to speed up a system, to reduce or improve the latency of a system